zapman449/zapman449.github.io/_posts/2016-08-06-Unions-for-Devs.md

 So the people were treated like trash.

 As these forces sharpened, the only way the people could fight back was to organize themselves into a larger unit.
-Individually, they were replaceable.
-But when a plurality of workers could organize, they found improved leverage.
+Individually, they were replaceable but when a plurality of workers could organize, they found improved leverage.
 These unions provided society with huge boons: Child labor ceased to be a thing.
 Wages increased significantly, and life got better.